ak-boateng/landing-page/README.md

 # landing-page

 A simple landing page designed with HTML and CSS as an assignment on TheOdinProject Foundations course

+# Pictures attributions(if any)